Finally Showing Up

 And now, I feel ready to bring her forward.

-So this is me—finally showing up.
+So this is me, finally showing up.

 Not as a finished product.

-A builder.
+But as a woman in motion.
 A dreamer.
 A work in soft, steady progress.

-I want to speak more.
+I want to speak more, write more, connect more.

-Because I believe that the stories we tell ourselves—and each other—can change everything.
+Because I believe that the stories we tell ourselves, and each other, can change everything.

 Either way, I’m grateful you’re here.